sgdevmane/interview-guide/markdowns/react-native/react-native-questions.md

 ---

-## Deployment and Build Configuration

-### 11. How do you configure and deploy React Native applications for different platforms?
+### Q11: How do you configure and deploy React Native applications for different platforms?

 **Answer:**
 Deploying React Native applications involves configuring build settings, managing certificates, setting up CI/CD pipelines, and distributing to app stores.